-Marcus Murray is the son of an Army veteran and grew up living throughout the United States, but spent the most time in Indianapolis.
+Marcus Murray is the son of an Army veteran and grew up throughout the United States, having spent the most time in Indianapolis.
 After completing four years of Air Force Junior Reserve Officers’ Training Corps in high school, Murray knew that a military career was a great fit for him.

-With the expert care from the medical staff at Indiana University Health in Indianapolis and the support of family and friends, Murray transferred to the Edward Hines, Jr. VA Spinal Cord Injury Unit in Chicago a month after his injury.
-PVA’s national service officer at Hines connected with Murray during his month of rehabilitation, and he was able to learn about PVA for the first time.
+With the expert care from the medical staff at Indiana University Health in Indianapolis and the support of family and friends, Murray transferred to the Edward Hines, Jr. VA Spinal Cord Injury unit in Chicago, a month after his injury.
+PVA’s National Service Officer at Hines connected with Murray during his month of rehabilitation, and he was able to learn about PVA for the first time.
 When he returned home following rehabilitation, Murray reached out to the Kentucky-Indiana Chapter of PVA.

-“Being elected as National Secretary is more than an honor,” Murray said.
-“I can not only be a voice but also an asset for the future of the organization.”
+Annual Convention, to begin a new, one-year term on July 1, 2021.
+He says “Being elected as National Secretary is more than an honor.
+I can not only be a voice but also an asset for the future of the organization.”